PurAlex/Module-1-Challenge/README.md

 The current code contains:

--Semantic HTML
+*Semantic HTML
--HTML follows a logical structure
+*HTML follows a logical structure
--All the images contain alt attributes
+*All the images contain alt attributes
--Headings attributes are in sequential order
+*Headings attributes are in sequential order
--Title elements contain a descriptive title.
+*Title elements contain a descriptive title.

 ## Installation